How to Share a PDF as a Link (Google Drive)

 After the upload, Google Drive creates a link for the PDF.
 You can send that link by email, chat, form, or spreadsheet instead of attaching the PDF file.
 Before you send it, check the file access so others can open it.

-In this guide, you will learn three ways to share a PDF as a link and when to use each method.
+In this guide, you will learn two ways to share a PDF as a link and when to use each method.

 Table of Contents